bhklab/CoreGx/CoreGxDebug.md

 - Prohibitively long load times when running build and check with devtools
 - Exploring PharamcoGx docs for ability to subset eSet objects
   - Data subsetted, recast and exported as `Cleveland_small.RData` to `data` directory
+  - Also exported RadioSet version into RadioGx `data` directory as `Cleveland_small.RData`
+    - May be good to disambiguate dataset names

 **Warnings**